-ELEG 330 Power System Analysis
+ELEG 330 Power System Analysis (3)

 Examines power system concepts; transmission line, transformer and rotating machine modeling; steady-state analysis and power flow; fault analysis; theory of symmetrical components; and power system stability.

-Pre-requisite: ELEG 310 and Co-requisites: ELEG 330L
+Prerequisite: ELEG 310.
+Co-requisite: ELEG 330L.

-ELEG 330L Power Systems Laboratory
+ELEG 330L Power Systems Laboratory (1)

 A laboratory component for the course ELEG 330 Power System Analysis.
 The lab syllabus is aligned with the course topics.
-Co-requisites: ELEG 330.
+Co-requisite: ELEG 330.

-ELEG 369 Short Course
+ELEG 369 Short Course (1-3)

 Topic varies by semester.
 Classes are taught by a guest lecturer or lecturers.
 Can be repeated for credit with different topic.
-Permission of instructor required for enrollment.
+Permission of instructor.

-ELEG 388 Independent Study
+ELEG 388 Independent Study (1-4)

 Can be repeated for credit with different topic.
-Permission of instructor required for enrollment.
+Permission of instructor.

-ELEG 389 Special Topics in Electrical Engineering
+ELEG 389 Special Topics in Electrical Engineering (3)

 Can be repeated for credit with different topic.
-Permission of instructor required for enrollment.
+Permission of instructor.